haka-security/haka/doc/tutorial/sqli/sqli.rst

 .. literalinclude:: ../../../sample/tutorial/sqli/sqli-groups.lua
     :tab-width: 4

 .. note:: Decoding functions are applied depending on the pattern.
-It is obvious to not apply uncomment fucntion when we are looking for comments.
+It is obvious to not apply uncomment function when we are looking for comments.

 White list
 ----------
 All the defined rules are too general and will therefore raise many alerts.
-In the example given hereafter we show how we could skip evalation of rules if the uri matches some conditions (for instance do not evaluate anti-sqli rules when the requested ressource is equal to `/foo/bar/safepage.php`).
+In the example given hereafter we show how we could skip evalation of rules if the uri matches some conditions (for instance do not evaluate anti-sqli rules when the requested resource is equal to `/foo/bar/safepage.php`).
 This is shows another advantage of using rules group feature.

 .. note:: The check is done after uri normalisation